yorak/VeRyPy/README.md

 > Note: running with `python -O` entirely disables `__debug__` and logging.

-This simple Python code illustrates the API usage:
+An an alternative way of using VeRyPy, this simple Python code illustrates the API usage:
 ```python
 import cvrp_io
 from classic_heuristics.parallel_savings import parallel_savings_init